 He was born in northern Germany at Aurich in 1711.
 He moved to La Haye in Holland where he has been thriving and moved later to Paris in 1769.

 He obtained the title of Lord of Vignacourt, Vidame of Amiens, Baron of Picquigny with the purchasing credits of the Duck of Chaulnes in 1774.
 Vidame was a title of French nobility very unusual.
 He died at Paris 10 years later, in 1784.

-His wife Rachel Moïses Isaakes died in 1817 was buried too, to Paris Pere-Lachaise cemetery.
+His wife Rachel Moïses Isaakes was buried too, to Paris Pere-Lachaise cemetery, in 1817.

 Charles Francois DESELLE

 Lord of Chatellenie of Vignacourt, Breilly-sur-Somme (8 mi from Vignacourt), Toulay (near Breilly) and other places.
 Knight, Counselor of the King and vidame of Amiens city.
 Vidame a french word from Latin "Vicedominus" reliant on the feudal status of the territory.

 Lord of county Mesnil-Saint-Denis and Beaurain and other places.